 - 4 large eggs, room temperature

-- Preheat the oven to 350°F. Line cupcake pans with paper liners.
+- Preheat the oven to 350°F. Line muffin tins with cupcake liners.

-- In a medium bowl, combine the dry ingredients; flour, espresso powder, baking soda, baking powder, pumpkin pie spice, and salt.
-Stir together and set aside.
+- In a medium bowl, whisk together the flour, espresso powder, baking soda, baking powder, pumpkin pie spice, and salt.
+Set aside.

-- In the bowl of a stand mixer, blend together the pumpkin, granulated sugar, brown sugar, and oil.
+- In the bowl of a stand mixer with the paddle attachment, blend together the pumpkin, granulated sugar, brown sugar, and oil.

 - Add the eggs one at a time, beating well after each addition.